Tips To Stay Safe during PRIDE

 While preparing for Pride celebrations, it’s important to create a safety plan before attending the events or parties:

 • If at all possible, don’t attend Pride events alone.
-Designate a Pride buddy that can act as an accountability partner and safety plan with them.
+Designate a Pride buddy and safety plan with them.

 • Let someone who won’t be with you know your plans for the day/night.
 Let that person know who you’ll be with and if plans change.
 Brainstorm in advance ways people can contact and support you.